Rivers, Imo, Akwa Ibom lose out of N24bn LIFE-ND rural dev project

 “And what’s the base of assessing?
 How well did the various states key into the project and how do you determine the level of acceptability and keying in?
 It is in form of counterpart funding contribution.

-“So, it was discovered that states of Akwa Ibom, Imo and Rivers performed woefully in the payment of counterpart fund and they were now dropped and we now have six states.
+“So, it was discovered that states of Akwa Ibom, Imo and Rivers performed woefully in the payment of counterpart funds and they were now dropped and we now have six states.

 “That was the design that was now conceptualized and the project now started in 2020.”